Hetic-web3-g1/PROJET_FIL_ROUGE_W3_G4/backend/README.md

 poetry install
 ```

-This will install the pythoin version for the project and create a python virtual environment and install all the dependencies.
+This will install the python version for the project and create a python virtual environment and install all the dependencies.

 ## Run